broCapang/binex_workshop/README.md

 # Binary Exploitation Workshop

-A 3-hours Hands-on Workshop on 9th November 2024.
-This materials might be reuse in the future
+A 3-hour hands-on workshop scheduled for November 9, 2024, with materials that may be reused for future sessions.

 ## Author